-- Note 4: Once the cylinder switch is mounted before delivery, it cannot be changed from a reed switch to a proximity switch and vice versa.
-When the cylinder switch is not specified (no mark), a cylinder equipped with a reed switch will be delivered. - Note 5: Port R (common port) is available only in 25 mm, 32 mm and 40 mm diameter sizes.
+- Note 4: Once the cylinder switch is mounted before delivery, it cannot be changed from a reed switch to a proximity switch and vice versa. - Note 5: Port R (common port) is available only in 25 mm, 32 mm and 40 mm diameter sizes.
 The cylinder with a 63-mm-diameter common port will be out soon.